mrTimofey/vue-ssr-starter/README.md

 	404 route includes 404 status code by default.
 * `component.prefetch({ store, props, route })`, function
 	(store - vuex store instance, props - route params, route - current route object).

 	Returns a promise.
 Allows some async routine before actual application rendering on server side.
+	To pass any data to component resolve promise with data.
 	Automatically called on client side from a `beforeMount` and `beforeRouteChange` hooks as well.
 	See `src/mixins/prefetch` mixin.

-	**IMPORTANT: there is no component context within `prefetch` function because component instance is not created yet!
+	**IMPORTANT: there is no component context within `prefetch` function because component instance is not created yet!**

+`prefetch` also works on the root component (`src/app.vue`) with some restrictions:

+* no `props` field in the argument;
-	Also there is no way to provide any component data directly - you can only use a vuex store.**
+* no way to pass component data (only store can be affected).

 ## Development checklist